KenKundert/quantiphy/doc/user.rst

 As shown, these constants are partitioned into two *unit systems*: *mks* and *cgs*.
 Only those constants that are associated with the active unit system and those that are not associated with any unit system are available when creating a new quantity.
-You can activate a unit system using :func:`quantiphy.set_unit_system`.
+You can activate a unit system using :func:`set_unit_system`.
 Doing so deactivates the previous system.
 By default, the *mks* system is active.

-You can create your own constants and unit systems using :func:`quantiphy.add_constant`:
+You can create your own constants and unit systems using :func:`add_constant`:

 .. code-block:: python